Dockyard and Engineering Works

-Dockyard and Engineering Works (DEW) Limited is a ship construction and repair yard at the Narayanganj, Bangladesh owned by the Government of Bangladesh under Ministry of Defence and managed by the Bangladesh Navy.
+Dockyard and Engineering Works (DEW) Limited is a ship construction and repair yard at Narayanganj, Bangladesh, owned by the Government of Bangladesh under Ministry of Defence and managed by the Bangladesh Navy.
 The yard built many small to medium-sized patrol boats for the Bangladesh Coast Guard and landing craft for the Bangladesh Navy.

 History

-The shipyard was founded in 1922.
+The shipyard was founded in 1926.
 Initially, it was a profit-making institution which continued after the independence of Bangladesh.
-But it experienced a period of loss starting from the nineties.
+But it experienced a period of loss starting from the 1990s.
 As a result, it was laid off in 2002.
-On 7 December 2007, the yard was handed over to the Bangladesh Navy.
+On 7 December 2006, the yard was handed over to the Bangladesh Navy.
 From then, it is regaining its standard.
-This shipyard has constructed the Pabna Class riverine patrol boats from 1972 to 1977, which are the first Bangladesh made warships.
+From 1972 to 1977, this shipyard built the Pabna Class riverine patrol boats, which are the first Bangladesh-made warships.